 - A man has had a vasectomy previously and now wants to father a child

-- Where the man in a relationship is a carrier of certain genetic diseases
+- The man in a relationship is a carrier of certain genetic diseases

-- When there has been treatment previously which has altered sperm production such as radiation or chemotherapy for cancer
+- There has been treatment previously which has altered sperm production such as radiation or chemotherapy for cancer

-- Where previous illness e.g. mumps have rendered the man in a relationship infertile
+- Previous illness e.g. mumps have rendered the man in a relationship infertile

 It is estimated that around one in eight couples who are having problems with infertility need to use donor sperm in order to have a baby.

 - Couples may choose to do their own research amongst friends and family and make their own negotiations and arrangements about sperm collection and insemination.
 They may choose not to use a fertility clinic at all and do their own research and conception planning.